 The Group is committed to engaging with customers to ensure that our neighbourhoods are cleaner and safer places to live and this will be achieved through the use of measures such as Starter Tenancies.
-The use of Starter Tenancies will also be used to reinforce a ‘rent first’ payment culture amongst our customers.
+The use of Starter Tenancies will also be used to encourage adherence to the conditions within the tenancy agreement and a ‘rent first’ payment culture amongst our customers.

-This Policy provides a clear and consistent approach across the Group in the use and management of Starter Tenancies.
+This Policy provides a clear and consistent approach across Longhurst Group in the use and management of Starter Tenancies.